the-launch-tech/bryllyant-polldash/README.md

 ##### Home `/`

-a.
-Public
+   - Public
-b.
-Landing page
+   - Landing page

 ##### Login `/users/login`

-a.
-Public
+   - Public
-b. login page
+   - login page

 ##### Register `/users/register`

-a.
-Public
+   - Public
-b. registration page (for self-registering users open to all-admin scopes)
+   - registration page (for self-registering users open to all-admin scopes)

 ##### Dashboard Main `/auth/{id}`

-a.
-User Controlled
+   - User Controlled
-b. general information
+   - general information

 ##### User Management `/auth/{id}/users`

-a. dmin Controlled
+   - Admin Controlled
-b. create and view your scoped users
+   - create and view your scoped users

 ##### Group Management `/auth/{id}/groups`

-a. dmin Controlled
+   - Admin Controlled
-b.
-Create groups and add users.
+   - Create groups and add users.
 Users that self register are availaable to your scope.

 ##### Poll Delegation `/auth/{id}/polls`

-a. dmin Controlled
+   - Admin Controlled
-b.
-Create Polls and send distributions.
+   - Create Polls and send distributions.
 You can use SendGrid, or Mock the email.

 ##### Distribution Meta `/auth/{id}/distributions`

-a. dmin Controlled
+   - Admin Controlled
-b.
-Mocks links go here.
+   - Mocks links go here.
 We dig into each admin-created distribution of a poll.
 A Poll can be distributed multiple times, and each distribution has responses.
 Here we can view a lot of details about the distribution(s) state.

 ##### Response History `/auth/{id}/responses`

-a.
-User Controlled
+   - AUser Controlled
-b.
-View Auth Responses, Received Responses, and Sent Distributions.
+   - View Auth Responses, Received Responses, and Sent Distributions.
 General Overview.

 ##### Single User `/auth/{id}/users/{userId}`

-a. dmin Controlled
+   - Admin Controlled
-b.
-Accessible only through link in Response History.
+   - Accessible only through link in Response History.
 View individual user statistics.

 ### Issues Encountered